Gentrification in Philadelphia: Chinatown

 Between 1882 and 1943, the population of Philadelphia's Chinatown was controlled under Chinese Exclusion Act and Geary Act.
 In the 1920s, the population was about 1,600, but as the 1960s and 70s approached, Chinatown lost about 26% of its housing and the population went down to around 400 people.
-Between 1943 and 1980, after passage of the Magnuson Act, Chinatown grew in size, from Wood Street, south to Arch Street, and east-west from Eighth to Twelfth Street and the area soon became home to many Asian immigrants.
+Between 1943 and 1980, after passage of the Chinese Exclusion Repeal Act, Chinatown grew in size, from Wood Street, south to Arch Street, and east–west from Eighth to Twelfth Street and the area soon became home to many Asian immigrants.

-As of the 2000 U.S. Census, the city ranked the 11th for Asian population within United States.
+As of the 2000 U.S. census, the city ranked the 11th for Asian population within United States.
 The Asian population took up 80% of Chinatown's population.
 The ethnic groups included Filipinos, Japanese, Asian Indians, Koreans, Vietnamese, Cambodians, Hmong, Laotians, Thais and Chinese.